Montreal-JieZhu/MediPal/README.md

 3. **[Agentic RAG](https://github.com/Montreal-JieZhu/MediPal/tree/main/3_AgenticRAG)**

-   * Combined multi-vector retriever and re-ranking techniques to enhance retrieval efficiency and accuracy.
+   * Combine multi-vector retriever and re-ranking techniques to enhance retrieval efficiency and accuracy.
    * Add agentic elements and decomposes retrieval task into a series of yes/no questions so that the process go to the right direction.
    * Call external tools when no relevant documents are found in the local vector database.